Human rights centre

 Applying to work in the Human Rights Centre Clinic

-Who can apply for module-based projects?
+Who can apply for Clinic projects?

 The module-based projects are open to postgraduate students on the Human Rights Master’s programme (LLM/MA).
+The ADRU, a multi-year project, is open to all undergraduate and postgraduate students at Essex from any discipline (it is not restricted to law and human rights students).

 Browse our postgraduate human rights degrees